jiangjun1990/screenrc/README.markdown

 ####2013-08-29

 * Change the key-binding for next/prev screen to Ctrl-LeftArrow & Ctrl-RightArrow.
 This setting may not work in some ssh client(e.g. PuTTY).
-You can uncomment correct `BINDKEY` part by yourself in `.screenrc`.
+You can uncomment correct `BINDKEY` part in `.screenrc` by yourself.
 * Customize the hardstatus bar, adding a background color on the title of current screen window.

 Screenshot